-It's not just about the bike; it's equally about the scenery.
+It's not just about the riding; it's equally about the scenery.
 The goal of our group is cycle the most beautiful countryside in southern Ontario within an hour's drive from Toronto.
-Every Wednesday from late-March until early-December we ride through the fertile landscapes of Toronto's agricultural hinterland, up and down the rolling hills of the Oak Ridges Moraine, and in and around the remarkable landforms of the Niagara Escarpment.
-Starting points are as close as Markham and Stouffville, Hornby and King City, or as far as Campbellville in the west, Keswick in the north, or Oshawa in the east.
-Both short (50 to 70 km) and long (75 to 110 km) routes are offered each day (and occasionally an extra long 160 km route for the more adventurous).
-Starting time is 10:00 am.
+Every Wednesday from late March until late November we ride through the fertile landscapes of Toronto's agricultural hinterland, up and down the rolling hills of the Oak Ridges Moraine, and in and around the remarkable landforms of the Niagara Escarpment.

-We welcome you to join us anytime.
-Since we do not ride with a "sag-wagon" or a "sweep", riders should be prepared to keep a reasonable pace (upwards of 20 kph) so as not to fall behind.
+We welcome TBN members to join us anytime (click here to be added to our mailing list.)
+Since we do not ride with a "sag-wagon" or a "sweep", riders should be prepared to keep a "Tourist" pace (upwards of 20 kph) so as not to fall behind.
 Though we try to ensure that all riders have a companion on the route, this isn't always possible and so we ask that all riders come prepared to be self-sufficient.
 As a minimum, this means they should be able to read maps and fix a flat tire on the side of the road.
-We do try to be diligent riders and get along with motorists and each other.
-Please check out safety is key on Wednesday Wheelie rides and cycling etiquette.
-Be sure to check in 15 minutes early with the ride leader at the remote start.
-Riders need to print and bring a map and cue sheet for the route, or download the route to their Garmin or smartphone device.
-There is a $5 fee for non-members (it's a good way to find out if you like our group).
-Non-members also sign a release and waiver form.
-Cycling helmets are required for all riders.

 For more information, please contact the Wednesday Wheelie coordinators, at email@example.com.